AI-generated Key Takeaways

 -

-error | If not nil, the location at which to store a pointer to an NSError if the parsing fails. |
+json The JSON string to parse. error If not nil, the location at which to store a pointer to an NSError if the parsing fails.

 - Returns